-This document presents the context underlying the implementation of the countercyclical capital buffer in Portugal.
-It describes in particular the legal basis and operational features of this macroprudential policy instrument, as well as the quantitative analysis guiding the Banco de Portugal's quarterly decisions on the countercyclical buffer rate.
-This quantitative analysis is based on a set of macroeconomic and financial indicators that identify the stage of the financial cycle and includes, among others, the creditto-GDP gap, calculated in accordance with the Basel Committee on Banking Supervision (BCBS) guidelines.
+This document presents the framework of the countercyclical capital buffer in Portugal.
+It describes the legal basis and operational features of this macroprudential policy instrument, as well as the quantitative analysis guiding the Banco de Portugal's quarterly decisions on the CCyB rate.
+This quantitative analysis is based on a set of macroeconomic and financial indicators that identify the phase of the financial cycle and includes, among others, the credit-to-GDP gap, calculated in accordance with the Basel Committee on Banking Supervision (BCBS) guidelines and with the Recommendation ESRB/2014/1.